 Amazing things are being planned for the UTSA Downtown Campus, including a mixed-use facility with a variety of living options, dining, and other retail.
 In the meantime, there are several options available now for students wanting an urban-living experience convenient to the Downtown Campus.

-Tobin Lofts is a fully-furnished, college student community located on the San Antonio College campus less than 10 minutes from the UTSA Downtown campus by car and about 25-30 minutes by VIA bus.
+Tobin Lofts is a fully-furnished, college student community located off Main Ave and Evergreen Street, less than 10 minutes from the UTSA Downtown campus by car and about 25-30 minutes by VIA bus (free for UTSA students).
 Each student has a private room and is only responsible for their own personal lease.
 Amenities include a full-kitchen with granite countertops, high speed internet, a 24-hour fitness center, resort-style pool and a washer & dryer in every unit.
 There are a number of floorplans to choose from.
 5, 10 and 12 month leases are available and rates start at only $585 a month.

 Tobin Lofts houses students from different colleges in San Antonio and is currently holding a limited number of units specifically for UTSA students.

 For more information, please visit the Tobin Lofts website.